wprender/cloudbreak-docs/docs/aws/shell/shell.md

 `--internetGatewayID` your amazon internet gateway of the given VPC

-`--publicInAccount` flags if the network is public in the account
+`--publicInAccount` If it is true, all the users belonging to your account will be able to use this network to create clusters, but cannot delete it.

 You can check whether the network was created successfully
 ```